Silver City, New Mexico: Flooding

+Mimbres Mogollon remains

 The Mimbres Mogollon Indians (A.D.
 200–A.D.
 1140/50) once lived in the area, along with other prehistoric groups, including the Salado.
 Mimbres archaeological sites are located throughout Silver City and surrounding communities on federal, state, municipal, and private property.
 Collecting of Mimbres pottery by landowners and others is documented as far back as the late 1870s.
 Collecting was something that occurred during a Sunday picnic in the late 19th and early 20th centuries.
 Some individuals maintained collections that can now be seen in the Smithsonian, and other museums, who sent individuals out to acquire collections in the nearby Mimbres Valley during the early 1900s.
 Others dug into the ancient sites and used the pottery they found for target practice—something that occurred into the 1930s according to oral histories.
 Collecting, and the looting, of Mimbres Mogollon sites did not stop with archaeological research conducted on private lands during the 1920s, 1930s, and 1970s, nor with the passage of the New Mexico "Burial Law" in 1989.
 Sadly, unlawful looting continues to this day, and many prehistoric sites have been badly damaged or obliterated.